A whole new era of personalisation is promised by object-based media. Here’s a quick introduction to the technology and where we are with it.

 An Object-based Future?

-It is, of course, early days with the technology, and it is undeniable that some of the programmes being made with it scream gimmick.
+It is, of course, early days with the technology; there are no object-based media standards as yet and it is undeniable that some of the programmes being made with it scream gimmick.
 But there is a lot of promise there and some of the less complex use cases, such as personalised weather forecasts, may not be too far in the future.
-It’s also well worth remembering that there is a whole important layer of user personalisation that object-based media enables before you start getting to high level interactivity.
+It’s also well worth remembering that there is a whole important layer of user personalisation that object-based media enables before you start getting to high-level interactivity.
 As SMPTE points out, that covers such basics for the viewer as enhanced on-screen graphics for people with poor vision to the automatic inclusion of sign language presenters.

 PwC’s latest Global Entertainment & Media Outlook 2019–2023 Report highlights the importance of personalisation to the industry, titling it ‘Getting personal: Putting the me in entertainment and media’.